xieyuheng/inner/persons/charles-sanders-peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

   > Logicians study how to classify arguments,
   > or say, logicians study how people argue.

+  For examples, Aristotle's logic and Polya's "Patterns of Plausible Inference".

   This kind of clear definitions must come from the principles in ["How to Make Our Ideas Clear?"](./2-how-to-make-our-ideas-clear.md), we should study it to get the same skill.